Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 Make the chili lime dressing

 • Combine rice vinegar, lime zest and juice, shallot, chili pepper and garlic in a small bowl.
 Let this sit for 10 – 15 minutes, then add remaining ingredients and give it a whisk.
-Let the dressing sit for an additional 10 – 15 minutes.
-Set aside until ready to use.

-• Make the Spicy Thai chicken salad
+Make the Vietnamese chicken salad

 • Shred the cabbage and carrots in the food processor, or grate carrots on box grater and thinly slice cabbage.
 Add to large mixing bowl.